 HRD courses are FREE for qualified participants.
 To qualify for free courses, participants must be unemployed, have been notified of a lay-off, or are underemployed (underemployed persons are defined as working part-time and/or are eligible for the Federal Earned Income Tax Credit).

 Review the guidelines to see if you are eligible.
-To register for HRD courses, complete the Continuing Education Registration Form and the HRD Tuition and Fee Waiver Request/Verification Form.
+To register for HRD courses, complete the Registration/HRD Fee Waiver Verification Form.
 Read more about registration procedures or call more information, call 919-536-7222.

 If you or your family have been adversely affected by changes and the downturn in the tobacco industry over the past 20 years, you may qualify for funding towards tuition, books, and required materials for short-term training.
 Read more about Project SkillUp.